 - Still associated with the Dark web

 What is Verge XVG?

-Verge coin started its cryptocurrency journey in 2014, going by the name of DogecoinDark.
-The reason it was created was to create a truly private cryptocurrency.
+The Verge coin started its cryptocurrency journey in 2014, going by the name of DogecoinDark.
+The reason it was conceived was to create a truly private cryptocurrency.
 The founder of Verge felt that Bitcoin wasn’t anonymous, so he decided to build a new blockchain where transactions could not be traced.

 Just like the Verge coin founder, many people believe that sending and receiving money privately is an important human right.
 For example, when you go on holiday and use your debit card, your bank knows where you are, how much money you have and where you are spending it!